-The purchase price for the shares of Common Stock on any purchase date will be, with respect to a Purchase Period, an amount equal to the lower of (a) 85% of the fair market value of a share of Common Stock on the offering date for the Offering Period that includes such Purchase Period or (b) 85% of the fair market value of a share of Common Stock on the exercise date respecting such Purchase Period; provided, however, that if a participant's entry date occurs after the offering date for the Offering Period that includes such Purchase Period, then the amount in clause (a) of this definition with respect to such participant for such Purchase Period shall be the greater of (i) 85% of the fair market value of a share of Common Stock on such offering date or (ii) 85% of the fair market value of a share of Common Stock on a given date will be determined by the Compensation Committee based on the closing price of the Common Stock on the NYSE for such date.
+The purchase price for the shares of Common Stock on any purchase date will be, with respect to a Purchase Period, an amount equal to the lower of (a) 85% of the fair market value of a share of Common Stock on the offering date for the Offering Period that includes such Purchase Period or (b) 85% of the fair market value of a share of Common Stock on the exercise date respecting such Purchase Period; provided, however, that if a participant's entry date occurs after the offering date for the Offering Period that includes such Purchase Period; a) of this definition with respect to such participant for such Purchase Period shall be the greater of (i) 85% of the fair market value of a share of Common Stock on such participant's entry date.
+The fair market value of a share of Common Stock on a given date will be determined by the Compensation Committee based on the closing price of the Common Stock on the NYSE for such date.
 If the Common Stock is not traded on such date, the price will be determined on the immediately preceding trading date on which there was a closing price.